 I Samuel 4:1-11

 Day 9- Then came a dark day indeed.
-Beside all the death and destruction came the recognition that the "Glory of Israel" was gone.
+Besides all the death and destruction came the recognition that the "Glory of Israel" was gone.
 The Ark was now only a physical form.
 God had been driven out.

 I Samuel 4:12-22